We may earn money or products from the companies mentioned in this post.

 Swim or relax by the river

-Right next to the market, you’ll find a shallow river where locals like to splash and play.
-If you aren’t staying at a resort or property near the river, this is a great free place to enjoy the water and relax for awhile.
+Right next to the market, you’ll find a shallow river, the Macal River, where locals like to splash and play.
+If you aren’t staying at a resort or property near the river that offers water activities, this is a great free place to enjoy the water and relax for awhile.
+It is especially refreshing on a hot, muggy summer day.

 For more information on visiting Belize with kids and a look at our complete kid-friendly itinerary, click here.